 Tooth of A Toad

-The Tooth of a Toad [Ako re’Oghwokpo]
+The Tooth of a Toad [Ako r’Oghwokpo]

-Lying by raising reasonable doubt or obfuscating facts is the essential deception he uses to harm and ruin others.
-Just for the pleasure of it.
-He also had in the past gotten most animals severely punished and banished from the pond, despite their innocence.
-Above all, he is a master flatterer who could easily get former victims to support him and his countless schemes.
-Alas, the animals that live by the pond would accept the Monitor Lizard’s evil ways.
-They consider it as inevitable.
-Possibly, because they dread him.
-Well, a day of reckoning will emerge.
+Raising reasonable doubt or twisting facts were the essential tricks he used to deceive, harm and ruin the good names of other animals.
+Just for the pleasure of it and no one dared challenge him.
+Monitor Lizard had also in the past gotten too many animals severely punished and banished from the pond despite their innocence.
+Above all, he was a master flatterer who could easily talk former victims into forgiving and supporting him in his countless schemes.

-Notwithstanding, the Monitor Lizard tries to seek support from the Salamander with whom he has a love-hate relationship.
-Salamander is feeling the liberation of the moment is unwilling to make any foolish sacrifices for him.
-He walks away from the pond in a dark cloud of shame which he is used to bearing on his emptied conscience if he had one.
-But this time the humiliation is irredeemable and complete.
-The Monitor Lizard never returns to the pond again.
+Notwithstanding, the Monitor Lizard tried to seek support from Salamander with whom he has a long love-hate relationship.
+Salamander feeling the liberation of the moment refused to make any foolish sacrifices for him.
+Monitor Lizard walked away from the pond a dark cloud of shame tailing him.
+The animals had thought he did not have a conscience but saw he could feel sad like he made others feel.
+This time the disgrace was complete.

 Be Good, not Lucky